 The most painful method of separation is discharged.
 This is because an employee may find it very difficult to be employed by any organization that knows the reason for discharge.

-Many occasions discharged workers are not paid compensation.
-Many organizations spelled it clearly in their contract book those offenses that may attract discharge such as gross indiscipline like stealing, fraud etc.
+On many occasions, discharged workers are not paid compensation.
+Many organizations spelled it clearly in their contract book those offenses that may attract discharge such as gross indiscipline like stealing, fraud, etc.

 Many organizations are equally fraudulent in the way they handle their employee separations, hence they can discharge some employees unjustly.
 The local trade (labor) unions are always on hand to see that their members are not unjustly separated.

 This is the process of standing off of the employee either on a temporary or permanent basis.
-Many organizations due to the hard economic situations are forced to trim down in their operations, and normally this action will lead to the slimming down of staff on a temporary basis or permanent basis, hence-layoff.
+Many organizations due to the hard economic situations are forced to trim down in their operations, and normally this action will lead to the slimming down of staff temporarily or permanent basis, hence-layoff.

-When employees are laid-off on a permanent basis, they are usually paid their financial entitlement-gratuity and pension if applicable.
-If the layoff is on a temporary basis, the employees may not be paid since they are coming back to the organization when the situation improves.
+When employees are laid-off permanently, they are usually paid their financial entitlement-gratuity and pension if applicable.
+If the layoff is temporary, the employees may not be paid since they are coming back to the organization when the situation improves.
 Layoffs should always not be seen as an end of the world by the employees since in most cases it is never the fault of the employers.

 This is another separation method where the employee is stopped work or stops work on his own due to disability on him.
 This disability could be from the workplace or outside the workplace.
 At times workers are temporarily or permanently disabled from their workplace or outside their workplace.
 If it is from the workplace the staff will be compensated by the organization according to the gravity of the disability before being paid his entitlement.